Daoenti/Kingmaker/Characters/Rust.md

 - Unwanted Persistence: He struggles to stay unconscious even when it would be merciful

 ### Divine Connection (Complex)
-Rust's character sheet lists Lamashtu as his deity, which creates an interesting tension.
-Lamashtu is the goddess of monsters, madness, and nightmares—often associated with goblin worship.
+Rust's character sheet lists [[Deities/Lamashtu|Lamashtu]] as his deity, which creates an interesting tension. [[Deities/Lamashtu|Lamashtu]] is the goddess of monsters, madness, and nightmares—often associated with goblin worship.
 However, Rust's relationship with divinity is complicated:

 - He was raised in an Asmodean monastery that taught him to distrust divine authority
 - His oracle powers don't feel like traditional divine blessing
-- The connection to Lamashtu may be ancestral/cultural rather than devotional
+- The connection to [[Deities/Lamashtu|Lamashtu]] may be ancestral/cultural rather than devotional
-- He likely doesn't actively worship Lamashtu, but acknowledges her existence
+- He likely doesn't actively worship [[Deities/Lamashtu|Lamashtu]], but acknowledges her existence
 - His powers feel primordial, predating the gods

 This creates rich roleplaying potential around his relationship with the divine.